talariaprotocol/core/README.md

-# TornadoCodes
+# Talaria

-**TornadoCodes: Secure, Configurable Access-Management Without the Hassle of Wallet Addresses**
+**Talaria: Secure, Configurable Access-Management Without the Hassle of Wallet Addresses**

-TornadoCodes offers a secure, address-free access-management solution that leverages commitment-based systems linked to nullifiers.
+Talaria offers a secure, address-free access-management solution that leverages commitment-based systems linked to nullifiers.
 Our platform is designed to address the challenges of using wallet addresses for crypto transactions, providing a flexible and customizable approach to managing access for a wide range of applications, from early access codes to subscription payments.

 ## Overview

-TornadoCodes is inspired by privacy-preserving solutions like Tornado Cash but is designed with a distinct focus on flexibility and configurability rather than privacy.
-By using commitment schemes linked to nullifiers, TornadoCodes enables a variety of secure, permission-based interactions on the blockchain, making it easier for developers to implement access management without the need for wallet addresses.
+Talaria is inspired by privacy-preserving solutions like Tornado Cash but is designed with a distinct focus on flexibility and configurability rather than privacy.
+By using commitment schemes linked to nullifiers, Talaria enables a variety of secure, permission-based interactions on the blockchain, making it easier for developers to implement access management without the need for wallet addresses.

 ## Features